animator/learn-python/README.md

 The complete functionality of Python is easily accessible to a user via the **Interactive Mode**.

-This makes it convenient for testing and instant execution of small code snippets (single line or few lines of code), a feature not available in compiled languages like C, C++ and Java.
+This makes it convenient for testing and instant execution of small code snippets (single line or few lines of code), a feature not available in compiled languages like C, C++, and Java.

-But, the statements cannot be saved for future use and have to retyped for re-execution.
+But, the statements cannot be saved for future use and have to be retyped for re-execution.
 This disadvantage is overcome by the use of Python in **Script Mode** as described in the next section.

 ## Script Mode of Execution